 While there are undoubtedly problems with the Common Core State Standards Initiative, it wouldn’t be accurate to say that it is completely ineffective.
 There are plenty of cases where this system actually improved education and helped students to prepare for their futures.
 The problem is that every school is held to the same standards, not taking into account the fact that not only is each school district unique, but so are the children in them.
 Education should be fluid, adjusting to the needs of the student, rather than forcing the student to fit the mold of the curriculum.
 In the coming years as more data is acquired, perhaps a new and more beneficial system will be proposed.

 In this video, Bill Gates explains common core standards.

 What Does the Future Hold for American Education?

-Paul Peterson, a senior fellow and winner of the Thomas B. Fordham Price for Excellence in Education in the American Academy of Arts and Sciences, seeks to show what education might be like in 2030 if nothing changes and only current trends continue.
+Paul Peterson, a senior fellow, and winner of the Thomas B. Fordham Prize for Excellence in Education in the American Academy of Arts and Sciences, seeks to show what education might be like in 2030 if nothing changes and only current trends continue.
 In his report, Peterson suggests that public education costs will continue to rise as student-teacher ratios fall.
-Control over the education system itself will shift away from families and localities to ever higher levels of government.
+Control over the education system itself will shift away from families and localities to ever-higher levels of government.

 He also suggests that the courts and collective bargaining agreements may also gain some influence.
 Furthermore, technological innovation will precipitate an “enormous rate of change in curriculum design and information dissemination”.
 Throughout all, Peterson predicts that high school graduation rates will continue to drop and learning will stagnate.